-In this article, we will discuss how you can automate functional tests for the engine of software, similar to the image analysis product we used as a reference in our previous post.
+In this article, we will discuss how you can automate functional tests for a software similar to the image analysis product we used as a reference in our previous post.
 That type of software can be tested with black-box tests that access the SUT below the UI (aka subcutaneous tests).
-Those test cases are mostly data driven: input and expected output.
+Those test cases are mostly data driven: input data and expected output data.
 For a more detailed description of that kind of functional testing, see our article How to Approach Functional Testing.

 To switch from manual tests to automated ones, you will need to: